buresjan/meshgen/README.md

 ## Overview

 This toolkit generates and voxelizes 3D geometries from either parametric `.geo` templates (via Gmsh) or prebuilt STL surfaces.
 It targets simulation workflows (e.g., LBM), where consistent voxel grids, label semantics, and reproducible shapes are essential.
-Under the hood it uses `gmsh` for templated surface meshing and `trimesh` for voxelization and geometry ops, with optional parallel splitting for large models.
+Under the hood it uses `gmsh` for templated surface meshing and `trimesh` for voxelization and geometry ops, while keeping both pipelines numerically aligned.

 ### Key Features

 - **Geometry Generation**: Generate 3D geometries based on `.geo` templates.
 - **Voxelization**: Convert complex 3D geometries into voxelized representations.
-- **Parallel Processing**: Accelerate voxelization by splitting the mesh into segments and processing them in parallel.
+- **Parallel Processing**: Split along the leading axis and voxelize segments (optionally in parallel) while stitching back to the same grid as a single-pass run.
 - **Visualization**: Visualize the voxelized mesh using Mayavi.
 - **Flexible Storage**: Save voxelized meshes as binary `.npy` files or as human-readable `.txt` files.